-- The X-ray optics provide both a high flux at high angular resolution for diffraction and a high flux over a wide energy range with high energy resolution for EXAFS spectroscopy.
+- The X-ray optics provide both a high flux at high angular resolution for diffraction and a high flux over a wide energy range with high energy resolution for spectroscopy.

-|Schematic view of the beamline optics, showing the bending magnetic at the left, the first white-beam mirror, the DCM, and the second monochromatic-beam mirror.
+|Schematic view of the beamline optics, showing the bending magnetic at the right, the first white-beam mirror, the DCM, and the second monochromatic-beam mirror.
 Shown are also typical beam profiles and photon fluxes for the unfocussed beam at the XAFS station, and for the focussed beam at the XRD-1 station.|

 A unique monochromator, which combines both a double crystal pair (in fact three pairs: Si(111), Si(111)30º, Si(311)) for high energy resolution, and a double multilayer monochromator for high flux with medium energy resolution (∼100 eV).

 The Optics contain two long mirrors; the first, with Rh, Si and Pt surfaces, is water-cooled and collimates the beam into the monochromator to improve the energy resolution; the second after the monochromator has two torroidal-shaped sections coated with Rh and Pt to focus the monochromatic beam vertically and horizontally, in addition to a flat Si section.
 Both mirrors serve also for the rejection of higher harmonics.
 The figure above shows the reflectivity of the different mirror surfaces at a grazing angle of 2.5 mrad.